title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Taqueria is able to generate Typescript classes for any frontend application.
 It takes the definition of your smart contract and generates the contract entrypoint functions, type definitions, etc ...

-To get typescript classes from taqueria plugin, on your project root folder run:
+To get typescript classes from Taqueria plugin, on your project root folder run:

 taq install @taqueria/plugin-contract-types